-- options.homedir(string()) The home directory which Pyodide will use inside virtual file system.
-Default: "/home/pyodide" - options.indexURL (string()) The URL from which Pyodide will load the main Pyodide runtime and packages.
-Defaults to the url that pyodide is loaded from with the file name (pyodide.js or pyodide.mjs) removed.
-It is recommended that you leave this undefined, providing an incorrect value can cause broken behavior. - options.jsglobals(object()) - - options.lockFileURL(string()) The URL from which Pyodide will load the Pyodide "repodata.json" lock file.
-Defaults to \${indexURL}/repodata.json.
-You can produce custom lock files with micropip.freeze - options.stderr ((msg: string) => void()) Override the standard error output callback.
-Default: undefined - options.stdin (() => string()) Override the standard input callback.
-Should ask the user for one line of input. - options.stdout ((msg: string) => void()) Override the standard output callback.
-Default: undefined pyodide
+- options.indexURL (string) The URL from which Pyodide will load the main Pyodide runtime and packages.
+It is recommended that you leave this unchanged, providing an incorrect value can cause broken behavior.
+Default: The url that Pyodide is loaded from with the file name (pyodide.js or pyodide.mjs) removed. - options.jsglobals (object) The object that Pyodide will use for the js module.
+Default: globalThis - options.lockFileURL (string) The URL from which Pyodide will load the Pyodide "repodata.json" lock file.
+You can produce custom lock files with micropip.freeze.
+Default: \${indexURL}/repodata.json - options.stderr ((msg: string) => void) Override the standard error output callback. - options.stdin(() => string) Override the standard input callback.
+Should ask the user for one line of input. - options.stdout((msg: string) => void) Override the standard output callback.